 How much protein per day

 Protein is the most discussed macronutrient in nutrition — and for good reason.
 It builds muscle, supports immunity, regulates satiety, and participates in hundreds of enzymatic reactions.
 But the question remains: how much do you need?
-The answer depends on your profile, not a universal recommendation.
+The answer depends on your profile, not a one-size-fits-all recommendation.

 Steps